-Certified auditor, president of the Board
+Certified auditor, Director

 GRANT THORNTON revizija d.o.o.
 ZAGREB

 This version of our report is a translation from the original, which was prepared in the Croatian language.
 All possible care has been taken to ensure that the translation is an accurate representation of the original.
 However, in all matters of interpretation of information, views or opinions, the original language version of our report takes precedence over this translation.